 Softening of heat-affected zone

-Prof. Wei Zhang's group recently developed a 3D fully coupled electro-thermo-mechanical model for resistance spot welding of aluminium silicon coated hot-stamped boron steel.
+Prof. Wei Zhang's group recently developed a 3D fully coupled electro-thermo-mechanical model for resistance spot welding of aluminum silicon coated hot-stamped boron steel.
 A non-isothermal Johnson-Mehl-Avrami-Kolmogorov (JMAK) equation is coupled with the process model to accurately predict local softening of subcritical heat-affected zone (SCHAZ).
-This model is essential for computer-aided engineering (CAE) based design of light-weight and impactresistant structures.
+This model is essential for computer-aided engineering (CAE) based design of light-weight and impact resistant structures.
 Detailed description of their results can be found in their recent paper published in Materials & Design.

 Simulation of powder recoating dynamics